Person reviewing a medical bill and comparing short-term loan options versus a hospital payment plan

 Does a short-term loan for a medical bill hurt your credit?

 Yes, a short-term loan typically triggers a hard credit inquiry, which can lower your score by 5–10 points temporarily.
 If the loan is repaid on time, it can build positive payment history.
-However, the hospital payment plan alternative leaves no credit footprint at all.
+The hospital payment plan alternative, by contrast, leaves no credit footprint at all.

 What is the best loan for paying medical bills?